Swasth-Apps/swasth.co/src/pages/blog/science-of-gratitude-and-wellbeing.md

 Top Experience describes passing satisfaction with your life all in all; short-lived but intense, as “a moment of happiness”.

 Finally, Core Meaning/Happiness refers to enduring, overall satisfaction with life.
-It is considered as ‘durable’ and authentically described as ‘life satisfaction.
+It is considered as ‘durable’ and authentically described as ‘life satisfaction.'

 If we summarize the facts, we find that satisfaction is actually associated with subjective well-being

 ## **DEVELOP GRATITUDE AND ART OF WELL-BEING THROUGH OUR PROGRAM**

-Understanding all the aspects of gratitude and well-being well, we have designed a super program to help you get rid off all your problems related to it and get you on track as soon as possible.
+Understanding all the aspects of gratitude and well-being well, we have designed a program to help you get rid off all your problems related to it and get you on track as soon as possible.
 We have arranged a wide network of professionals to lead your way through the journey with Resiliens.
 Not only that, we are all ready to provide the best program to help you overcome these problems

 The sessions that make up the program are: